Skip to main content Skip to main menu

 ENTR 7090: Design Thinking

 Creativity/innovation are needed for leading industries and companies.
 Critical thinking is a way of deciding whether a claim is true or false.
 Design thinking uses a set of methods to develop ideas/solutions to challenges in any discipline or profession.
-This course focuses on developing students’ critical/design thinking process.
+This course focuses on developing students’ critical/design thinking processes.

 ENTR 7310: Innovation Management